MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Handling-Merge-Conflicts.md

 ```

  In this example, the ApplicationBuild function is different in all three versions of codeunit 1 that you tried to merge.
 If you import this file into the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], it will not compile.
-You can resolve the conflict in Notepad, a three\-way merge tool, or in the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)].
+You can resolve the conflict in Notepad, a three-way merge tool, or in the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)].
 Use the source files in the subfolders in the RESULT folder to learn how to resolve the conflict.

 ## See Also
  [How to: Merge Application Changes](How%20to:%20Merge%20Application%20Changes.md)